From the Vault- Russ Meyer’s The Seven Minutes 1971

 CapturFiles_1

-Directed by Theodore Gershuny (Sugar Cookies 1973) Silent Night Bloody Night was actually filmed in 1970 but not released until ’72.
-Contrary to some people’s beliefs, SNBN predates Bob Clark’s Black Christmas by 4 years.
+Directed by Theodore Gershuny (Sugar Cookies 1973), Silent Night Bloody Night 1972 was actually filmed in 1970 but not released until ’72.
+Contrary to some people’s beliefs, Silent Night Bloody Night predates Bob Clark’s Black Christmas by four years.
 Silent Night Bloody Night plays like an eerie and odd nightmare.
-I know It gets compared to Clark’s Black Christmas which is an undisputed masterpiece but SNBN was filmed in 1970 and came out two years before.
-And has its own very unique story to tell.
+I know it gets compared to Clark’s Black Christmas, which is an undisputed masterpiece, but Silent Night Bloody Night was filmed in 1970 and came out two years before.
+It has its own very unique story to tell.

 CapturFiles_1a

-Based on Jeffrey Konvitz’s story.
-Konvitz wrote yet another of my top favorite horror classics of the 70s The Sentinel starring the superb Burgess Meredith as a very cheeky devil.
-I read both books which were equally chilling as they were enthralling, back when reading the novel was as thrilling as then going to see it on the big screen.
-Silent Night, Bloody Night is being re-released on DVD on December 10th restored from 35mm.
+Based on Jeffrey Konvitz’s story, he wrote yet another of my top favorite horror classics of the 70s, The Sentinel, starring the superb Burgess Meredith as a very cheeky devil.
+I read both books, which were equally chilling, back when reading the novel was as thrilling as going to see it on the big screen.
+Silent Night, Bloody Night is being re-released on DVD on December 10th, restored from 35mm.
 This excites me indeed!
 My copy has already been pre-ordered.

 CapturFiles_2

-What made SNBN so richly evocative for me was its uniquely creepy un-selfconsciousness.
-Dealing with heavy themes, it managed to come across as a startling fairy tale ‘like’ bit of bloodletting with an authentic 70s flare.
+What made Silent Night, Bloody Night so richly evocative for me was its uniquely creepy and unselfconsciousness.
+Dealing with heavy themes, it managed to come across as a startling, fairy tale-like bit of bloodletting with an authentic 70s flair.
 I don’t need a more hideous version of this movie with hacked body parts as a way to reintroduce this story.
 This does not frighten me, nor disturb me in a good way.
 I imagine it might become like every other violent blood show with effects and body violations that will detract from the moodiness of the original.

 Patrick O’Neal opens the original film by playing a brief role as a big-shot realtor John Carter who gets axed to pieces in bed with his lover.
 Cult film star Mary Woronov plays Diane Adams daughter of the Mayor.
 Walter Klavun is the town Sheriff, Bill Mason.